fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-a-scary-hairy-beard-story.md

 Another 4 weeks have gone by since I last posted a photo of massively masculine beard-growth so it's---you guessed it---time for another photo.

-After this one, there's only going to be 2 more photos before the final Week 52 image---which hopefully be a time-lapse.
+After this one, there's only going to be 2 more photos before the final Week 52 image---which will hopefully be a time-lapse.

 <figure>
 	<img class="js-lazy-load" data-original="/assets/posts/2014/november/a-scary-hairy-beard-story/carlos-eriksson-beard-growing-progess-week-40.jpg" alt="The beard growth after 40 weeks.">
 	<figcaption>I know, my beard is pretty awesome.</figcaption>
 </figure>

+##Week 41 - Itchy Bitchy Hairy Scary

+Beard dandruff.

+It's a real---first world---problem that I'm forced to face more often than I'd like to.

+So as my beard has grown, so has my skin problems and let me tell you, it's pretty fucking annoying.

+I have a shampoo that's meant to be gentle on the beard, and a comb to brush it with.
+I try not to scratch it but it's so itchy.

+I should probably moisturise my skin as well but I'm not really sure what kind of moisturiser I should have.
+As I'm sure you can imagine, this is a new territory for me.

+And whilst I'm quickly approaching the end of this beard journey I would like my skin underneath to look maintained afterwards.